 Manage titles and approve audience levels

-If you manage titles at the district level, you can view a book's details, see its location, edit its title, and set an audience level.
-You have the option to set audience levels individually and push them to all classroom libraries in the district.
+If you manage titles at the district level, you can view a book's details, see its location, edit its title, add a title tag, filter titles by classroom, and set an audience level.
+You have the option to set audience levels individually, and push them to all classroom libraries in the district.

 If you already have a list of titles with audience levels, you can import it via a CSV file.
 When these titles are added to classrooms, the audience level is automatically set.